Diary of an Intern: Nusrat Ahmed. Princeton. New Jersey. The Eid Craze.

 “We don’t go to sleep with big dreams for literally a different tomorrow either,” she scoffed at my naivety.

 “Yes, but at least you have the hope that one day things will probably change, since you’re working towards it, for it to actually happen in the future.
-These kids, these kids, don’t even have education.
+These kids don’t even have education.
 Every day is the same to them,” I argued back.
 And she fell silent.

 Eid has never been just another day for me.
 It’s the day I wake up to the smell of my mom’s sugary sweets and warm chicken.
 It’s the day I wear my best clothes.
 The ones I make my dad iron the night before.
 The ones I hanger in my closet separate from all my other clothes.
 It’s the day of happiness and the day of family.